dtinit/data-transfer-project/README.md

 ## Development

 ### Building/Running
- * Add a secrets.csv file to src/main/resources, this should contain all your API keys, see secrets_template.csv for an example.
+ * Add a secrets.csv file to src/main/resources in portability-core and/or
+   in portability-web, this should contain all your API keys, see secrets_template.csv for an example.
  * "mvn compile" will build the project.
- * "mvn exec:java" will run the project.
+ * "mvn exec:java -pl portability-core" will run the command line tool.

 ### Running webapp
- * "mvn jetty:run" will build and run the webapp
+* "mvn -e spring-boot:run -pl portability-web" will run the webapp.

 ### Contributing
 TBD